-1. Purpose
+Purpose

-The Joint Operating Committee is committed to providing a safe, positive learning environment for center students.
+The Joint Operating Committee is committed to providing a safe, positive learning environment for its students.
 The Joint Operating Committee recognizes that bullying creates an atmosphere of fear and intimidation, detracts from the safe environment necessary for student learning, and may lead to more serious violence.
-Therefore, the Joint Operating Committee prohibits bullying by Career Center students.
+Therefore, the Joint Operating Committee prohibits bullying by students.